Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: PERFORMANCE EVALUATION

-We first evaluate the optimal contractual VDD size and contractual reward under different schemes in Figs.~\ref{simufig1} and \ref{simufig2}, followed by the contractual feasibility analysis of the proposed scheme in Fig.~\ref{simufig3}.
-Then, in Figs.~\ref{simufig4}--\ref{simufig6}, we evaluate and compare the utility of the UAV, the utility of the GCS, and the social surplus in different schemes.
+Next, we evaluate the optimal contractual VDD size and contractual reward under different schemes in Figs.~\ref{simufig1} and \ref{simufig2}, followed by the contractual feasibility analysis of the proposed scheme in Fig.~\ref{simufig3}.
+After that, in Figs.~\ref{simufig4}--\ref{simufig6}, we evaluate and compare the utility of the UAV, the utility of the GCS, and the social surplus in different schemes.
 Next, the collaborative defensive effectiveness under different schemes is evaluated in Fig.~\ref{simufig7}.
 Finally, we evaluate UAV's VDD size strategy, GCS's reward strategy, and their utilities during the dynamic contractual strategy-making process based on PHC in Figs.~\ref{simufig7}--\ref{simufig9}.
-Here, the \emph{defensive effectiveness} is defined as
+Here, the \emph{defensive effectiveness} is defined as $\zeta = \frac{\sum_{j\in \mathcal{J}'}{S_j}}{D_G}$, where ${D_G}$ is the VDD requirement of the GCS.
+We set ${D_G}=800$ bytes.